 Overcoming Persistent Poverty

-Poverty is a complex issue, and much of the Community Foundation’s work to date has focused on the symptoms of poverty rather than the root causes.
 We know there are systems in place that create barriers for people working towards economic security and well-being.
 This priority is about identifying and breaking down those barriers to success, whatever they may be, to address the underlying issues that result in persistent poverty.
 Overcoming persistent poverty is related to economic opportunity, but includes those who may not be in the workforce, like children, some seniors and some disabled individuals.

 What We Believe

 These facts about poverty help us understand the issue of persistent poverty, but they do not fully describe the challenges faced by individuals and families in our community who are living at or below the poverty threshold.
-Overcoming poverty requires addressing a diverse range of issues within systems: equity, educational attainment, job creation, income inequality, housing, food security, public transit, healthcare, child care, asset building, and more.
+Overcoming poverty requires addressing a diverse range of issues within systems: equity, educational attainment, job creation, income inequality, housing, food security, public transit, healthcare, childcare, asset building, and more.

 The Impact We Seek